animify/blossom-ui/README.md

-# Blossom UI for Atom
+# Loona UI theme for Atom.

 A clean, dark and minimal UI theme for Atom.
-To be paired with blossom-syntax.
+To be paired with loona-syntax.

+More details coming soon...

+### License
+See LICENSE.md